PORAC Law Enforcement News Featured Articles For October 2018- PORAC Conference, Capitol Beat & Federal Legislation Read More »

 Peace officers collectively join PORAC directly through their local peace officers’ association

-PORAC members are spread throughout California and Nevada and are divided into four geographic regions and subdivided into 14 chapters
+PORAC members are spread throughout California and are divided into four geographic regions and subdivided into 14 chapters

 Outreach efforts we are making to strengthen your law enforcement rights in California.